WebAssembly/threads/document/core/exec/runtime.rst

      \globalinst \\
    \end{array}

-It is an invariant of the semantics that none of the memory instances :math:`\meminst` in a store is :math:`shared <syntax-shared>`.
+It is an invariant of the semantics that none of the memory instances :math:`\meminst` in a local store is :ref:`shared <syntax-shared>`.

 .. [#gc]
    In practice, implementations may apply techniques like garbage collection to remove objects from the store that are no longer referenced.